Veil-Project/veil-project.github.io/en/terms.md

  - The use of Veil software complies with any and all agreements pertaining to individual software use should such be present
  - The user acknowledges that user errors resulting in the loss of funds are not Veil project's responsibility.
 Veil staff will do their utmost to help recover lost funds should such events occur, but no guarantee is made that a user's lost funds can be returned
  - Veil software should not under any circumstances be altered in an attempt to defraud the Veil network, its users, or exchanges and services reliant on the Veil network
  - Any and all uses of open source material pertaining to Veil project software and source code must abide by the accompanying license and copyright notices.
-Further information on Veil's license and copyright information can be found [here](/license/)
+Veil is open-source, and covered by the MIT License. <!-- Further information on Veil's license and copyright information can be found [here](/license/) -->

 ## Discord, Forums, and Social Media